ubc-lib-geo/creating-index-maps/content/manually-create-index.md

 ![](/img/grid_overlay_opaque.PNG)

-> If you intend to complete this task over more than one sitting, you will need to manually save each layer you create.
-Otherwise, they will not be present when you reopen the project, as they are created as temporary, or "scratch", layers.
-(QGIS will notify you if you attempt to close a project with temporary layers.)
+> If you intend to complete this task in more than one sitting, you will need to manually save each layer you create.
+Otherwise, they will not be present when you reopen the project, since they are created as temporary, or "scratch", layers.
+(Fortunately, QGIS will notify you if you attempt to close a project with temporary layers.)
 To make a layer permanent:
-> 1. Right click on the layer
+> 1. Right-click on the layer
 > 2. Select **Make Permanent...**
 > 3. Choose the desired format and file name
 > 4. Click **OK**

+#### Improve visibility and verify extent
-To make it easier to verify, we'll increase the transparency of our grid layer.
-Right click the newly-created grid layer within the **Layers** box and select **Properties... > Symbology**.
+To make it easier to verify our grid matches the extent of the original, we'll increase the transparency of our grid layer.
+Right-click the newly-created grid layer within the **Layers** box and select **Properties... > Symbology**.
 Adjust the layer's opacity to, say, 25%.
 Click **Apply**, then **OK**.
 (You can also change the color combination of both layers for better visibility.)

 ![](/img/grid_transparent_colorChange.PNG)

 We can now clearly see three things:
-1. Our grid matches the extent (N, S, E, W) that we specified.
+1. Our grid matches the extent (N, S, E, W) we specified.
-2. The grid subdivides the rectangular polygons of the 1:1m index into quadrants.
+2. The grid subdivides the rectangular polygons of the 1:1m index into quarters.
 3. There are features in our new grid that are not present in the original.
-(This is the result of the **Create grid** algorithm, which creates a rectangular grid that matches the input grid's maximum N-S and E-W extent.)
+(This is the result of the **Create grid** algorithm, which creates a *rectangular* grid that matches the input grid's maximum N-S and E-W extent.)

+#### Trim excess features
-Since we only want to keep features that are present in both grids, we will have to delete those in the new grid which are not present in the old.
+Since we only want to keep features that are present in both grids, we will have to remove those in the new grid which are not present in the old.
 To do this, click **Select Features** from the **Selection Toolbar**.

+In the event you need to add a toolbar to your screen, select **View > Toolbars** and toggle on the desired one.
+{: .note}

-Select all of the features on the new grid layer which do not overlap with the original.
+Select all the features on the new grid layer which do not overlap with the original.
 (Hold down the left-click button and drag the cursor over multiple features to select them.
 Press and hold the `Shift` key to select multiple segments.)

-Once you've selected the non-overlapping features, right click on the new grid layer in the **Layers** box and select **Open Attribute Table**.
+Once you've selected the non-overlapping features, right-click on the new grid layer in the **Layers** box and select **Open Attribute Table**.
 You should see some features highlighted in blue.
 Within the Attribute Table, in the top-left corner, click **Toggle editing mode**, then **Delete selected features** to the right.
 Click **Save edits**, **Toggle editing mode**, and close the Attribute-table popup window.
 Your screen should now look similar to this:

 ![](/img/grid_trimmed.png)

+#### Rename layers
+To help us mentally keep track of things as layers proliferate, rename the new layer by right-clicking on it in the **Layers** box and selecting **Rename Layer**.
+We will call it 'south', in reference to the 'southern' portion of the Canada grid we are creating, to contrast it with the 'High Arctic' portion we will create later.
+For added clarity, we will also rename the original layer to 'original'.

+## From mere grid to mighty index: adding labels
 Now that the outline of our grid matches the original, we want to transfer the NTS labels from the features of the original grid to the corresponding features of our new grid.
 To do this, we will make use of QGIS' **Join attributes by location** algorithm.
 From the **Menu Toolbar**, select **Processing > Toolbox > Vector general > Join attributes by location**.
 Within the popup window, select the following three values:

 ![](/img/join_attributes.png)

 Click **Run**, then **Close**.
 Open the Attribute Table for the newly-created layer to verify it contains the attributes from both layers.

-To help us mentally keep track of things, rename the new layer by right clicking on the layer and selecting **Rename Layer**.
-In this example, we'll rename the layer to "south_labels". ("south" refers to the "southern" portion of the Canada grid we are creating, in contrast to the "High Arctic" portion we will create later. "labels" indicates the layer contains the labels from the original NTS layer.)
+Rename the layer to 'south_labels'. ('labels' indicates the layer contains the labels from the original NTS layer.)

+#### Making each feature's label unique
 We now have the first portion of our label affixed to our grid's features.
-However, since we subdivided the original grid's features into quadrants, we currently have four features in our new grid that share the same label from the original.
+However, since we subdivided the original grid's features into quarters, we currently have four features in our new grid that share the same label from the original.
 Our next task, then, will be to add character strings to our labels, so we can uniquely identify each feature within the new grid.
-In this example, we will distinguish the features by appending either "SE", "SW", "NE", or "NW" to its label, depending on its relative position.
+In this example, we will distinguish the features by appending either 'SE', 'SW', 'NE', or 'NW' to its label, depending on its relative position.

 First, we will select all the south features for each label.
 To do this, click **Select Features** from the **Attributes Toolbar**.
 (Make sure you have the correct layer selected--"south_labels", in our case.)
 Click on a feature in the bottom row of features with a shared label and drag the cursor to select the entire row across the grid.
-Press and hold `Shift` to continue this action and select all of the south rows in the "south_labels" layer.
+Press and hold `Shift` to continue this action, and select all of the south rows in the 'south_labels' layer.
 Your screen should look similar to this:

 ![](/img/grid_south_rows.PNG)

-Open the Attribute Table for the "south_labels" layer.
+Open the Attribute Table for the 'south_labels' layer.
 You should now have half of the layer's features selected--highlighted in blue--which you can verify by looking at the information on the top ribbon of the screen.
 Close the Attribute Table.

 Select **Processing > Toolbox > Vector table > Refactor fields**.
 Input the displayed values in the following fields:

 ![](/img/refactor_fields_south.PNG)

+Make sure to click the **Selected features only** box.
+Failure to do so will add the 'S' character to *every* feature in the layer, rather than just the south features.
+{: .note}

 Before clicking **Run** on the **Refactor Fields** popup window, click the **Expressions** button for the "IDENTIF" field (the labels column):